Viser treff 1-4 av 4

 (Journal article; Tidsskriftartikkel; Peer reviewed, 2016-05-04)

 With a long view of the Arctic in international politics and economics, the paper discusses the effects of political and economic power transitions for the Arctic, focusing on Sino-Russian relations.
-The Arctic has in the ...
+The Arctic has in the last decade received new attention from new quarters of the world, especially Asian emerging powers, which reflects climate change and power transition/globalization.
+The focus ...

 Establishing Shared Knowledge about Globalization in Asia and the Arctic